DeepikaRajendran/dev-mom/_posts/2018-02-22-angular-material.md

 ```

 #### Install Angular animations
-Install @angular/animations as some Material components are depend on Angular animation module to do advanced transitions.
+Install @angular/animations, as some Material components are depend on Angular animations module to do advanced transitions.
 ```
 npm install --save @angular/animations